sharetribe/flex-docs/src/docs/operator-guides/how-to-create-an-faq-page/index.md

 ---
-title: How to create a FAQ page
+title: How to create an FAQ page
-slug: how-to-create-a-faq-page
+slug: how-to-create-an-faq-page
 updated: 2023-02-07
 category: operator-guides
 ingress: